aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 the Type Declaration files.
 The final size of the package after this work is still to be determined.

-Work for phase 1 will be tracked on [this project board](https://github.com/aws/aws-cdk/projects/15).
+Work will be tracked on [this project board](https://github.com/aws/aws-cdk/projects/15).

-#### Phase 2 — Upstream custom resources as Uluru resources

-For this phase, we will start by upstreaming the `KubectlProvider` custom resource.
-This is the best option to start with, because it uses the largest Lambda-Layer dependency, kubectl.
-And, because there is the most customer demand for this custom resource to be removed from CDK.
-This work will be quite complex, and the detailed design is out of scope of this document.

 ## Appendix A - Notes on size calculations